jaza-soft/sample-app/README.md

 First part of feature 5 is done.

-Second part of feature 5 is done.
+Second part of feature 5 is done. here some changes are required.